nodejs/node/doc/api.markdown

 ### request.connection

-The `net.Stream` object assocated with the connection.
+The `net.Stream` object associated with the connection.

 With HTTPS support, use request.connection.verifyPeer() and request.connection.getPeerCertificate() to obtain the client's